orionrobots/orionrobots.github.io/_posts/2023/2023-11-20/2023-11-20-managing-a-raspberry-pi-with-pyinfra.md

 ## PyInfra2

-I cam across PyInfra2 yesterday.
+I came across PyInfra2 yesterday.
 It seems to solve many of the problems.
 It builds upon concept in ansible - inventories of hosts (maybe just 1, or an inventory of robots), idempotent tasks, and you declare the state you want.

 However, this is all in Python.
 Which means you can create inventories in python, you can abstract, or provide data in python, perhaps sharing configuration for this with other python tools or systems.